susannebradley/smbradley.com/content/post/between-one-and-one-plus-epsilon.md

 +++
 "Between One and One Plus Epsilon" is set to the music of "Just Around the Riverbend" by Alan Menken with lyrics by Stephen Schwartz.
 "Just Around the Riverbend" is from the 1995 Disney film *Pocahontas*.
 Alternative lyrics are by Susanne Bradley and Chen Greif.

-Below the exceedingly lengthy educational footnotes, there's a slightly modified [professor-student duet version](#duet).
+Below the educational footnotes, there's a slightly modified [professor-student duet version](#duet).

 ### Lyrics (solo version)